-An experimental lecture or seminar course designed as a one-time or trial offering.
-May be repeated for credit but no more than four credits may be applied to the 18-credit psychology minor.
-Psy 100 is highly recommended prior to this course.
+This course number is used for a lecture or seminar course designed as a one-time or trial offering.
+May be repeated for credit but no more than four credits may be applied to the 20-credit psychology minor.
+Psy 100 and Psy 200 are highly recommended prior to this course.